 “You come for more.
 Next month we are closed.”

 She nods him and thanks him.
-At the door she turns to look back, to breath it in.
-Then she steps out into the street, the door chimes shut and the wind brushes away all the scents except for the little she takes with her in a little brown bag.
+At the door she turns to look back, to breathe it in.
+Then she steps out into the street, the door chimes shut and the wind brushes away all the scents except for what she takes with her in a little brown bag.